c-sanders/Gtk4-Example-1/Git_basics.md

   > git push -u origin main
 ```

-Note that the ```git branch``` command can be used to create, list, rename, and delete branches.
-It doesn't let you switch between branches or put a forked history back together again.
+Note that the ```git branch``` command should be used to perform operations on branches.
+By operations, we mean such tasks as creating, listing, renaming, and deleting branches.
+This command doesn't let you switch between branches or put a forked history back together again.
 For this reason, git branch is tightly integrated with the git checkout and git merge commands.

 #### + Check the status of a local repository
 ```